 Also fairly new to the neighborhood is Halcyon with more than 750 works by more than 40 Colorado artists, including paintings, drawings, pastels, etchings, monotypes and sculptures thoughtfully placed throughout the property.
 One of the most memorable pieces is the rooftop pool mural “Eye on the Roof” by Yiannis Bellis.
 Up close, the mural is more than what meets the eye!
 Guests check in at the Kitchen Counter and can check out items from the Gear Garage.

-JW Marriott Denver Cherry Creek has long been a popular place to stay in Cherry Creek and features more than 600 pieces of original art created by local Colorado artists, including photographer Mark Sink, mixed media artist Sabin Aell, painter Ian Fisher, sculptor Tsehai Johnson and sculptor Pard Morrison.
+Hotel Clio, a Luxury Collection Hotel, has long been a popular place to stay in Cherry Creek and features more than 600 pieces of original art created by local Colorado artists, including photographer Mark Sink, mixed media artist Sabin Aell, painter Ian Fisher, sculptor Tsehai Johnson and sculptor Pard Morrison.
 Respected art advisor Paige Powell, the former associate publisher of Andy Warhol’s "Interview" magazine, curated the collection.

 DENVER INTERNATIONAL AIRPORT